 Put yourself in the place of these bond raters prior to the crisis.
-They saw bonds that had been issued by Sallie Mae or Freddie Mac, quasi-governmental organizations established by congress.
+They saw bonds that had been issued by Fannie Mae or Freddie Mac, quasi-governmental organizations established by congress.
 Surely such bonds would enjoy the full faith and credit of the U.S. Government.
 Is it really so hard to see how the rating agencies could rate them AAA?
 After the crisis struck, the government did in fact step in to infuse trillions of dollars in cash and credit to cover the losses.
 So the AAA rating, villified by the commentators, was vindicated, at least in part.

 What is going on here?
 I see a triple blindness at work.
-To blame the rating agencies in the first instance, commentators had to overlook the involvement of the government itself in setting up Sallie Mae and Freddie Mac and instructing them, and all other banks, to make very risky loans to would-be home owners.
+To blame the rating agencies in the first instance, commentators had to overlook the involvement of the government itself in setting up Fannie Mae and Freddie Mac and instructing them, and all other banks, to make very risky loans to would-be home owners.
 By implication, the rating agencies were expected to pass judgement on government policy, accurately assess its consequences, and lower the ratings accordingly.
 In fact, the rating agencies did exhibit blindness in this regard.
 But it turns out that their rosy judgement was far from entirely wrong, a fact that also escaped much notice.
 Banks were bailed out at unprecedented cost.